 Students with Disabilities were 64% proficient versus 18.5% in California.

-1. True standards alignment - we start by mapping every standard skills and subskills to appropriate activities and incorporate Common Core's eight mathematical practices into the individual, built-in group work, and whole class activities.
+1. True Standards Alignment - Every activity is mapped to a standard and subskill and we incorporate Common Core's eight mathematical practices into the individual, paper-and-pencil group work, and whole class activities.

-2. Adaptive, context-rich content - our curriculum is is made from research-backed strategies that work from real-world animated concepts to more abstract concepts as students build mastery.
-We anticipate common mistakes and offer feedback in real-time based on the type of error made instead of just telling the student to "try again".
+2. Adaptive, context-rich content - Our individualized curriculum is made using research-backed strategies using real-world animated contexts that move to more abstract concepts as students build mastery.
+The activities anticipate common mistakes and offers real-time feedback based on the type of error made.

-3. Comptency-based curriculum - students must show mastery in their work before progressing, giving students that are struggling the time to work through basic concepts and gifted student the runway to go deeply into topics at their own pace.
+3. Competency-based instruction - Learners must show mastery in their work before progressing, giving students that are struggling the time to work through basic concepts while grade-level and above learners have the runway to go deeper into topics.

-4. Ongoing assessment - rather than making assessments at a couple of points in the year, we are assessing students in real-time as they work through their individual work.
-Data from this assessment is available to the teachers to make decisions about what students should work on next as well as providing valuable data about where students are struggling at the moment.
+4. Ongoing assessment - Our online curriculum is assessing students in real-time as they work through their individualized work.
+Assessment data is instantly available to the teachers to make decisions about what students should work on next as well as providing actionable data where students are struggling at the moment.

-5. Data-driven planning in real time - our teacher dashboard helps teachers to decide on interventions and enrichment opportunities based on real-time data.
+5. Data-informed planning - Our teacher dashboard helps teachers to decide on interventions and enrichment opportunities based on real-time data.
 Teachers get live alerts about student requests for help, struggles, and progress.
-Students struggling with certain standards are grouped in the dashboard, giving the teacher the ability to plan whole-class activities or conduct small-group interventions in moments, using questions based on the exact standard.
+Common areas of struggle are grouped, giving the teacher the ability to plan whole-class activities or conduct small-group interventions with a single click.

 Fourth graders at Salt Creek improved their CAASPP scores by 137% of the state average in the 2016/2017 school year—their first year using the platform—and by 172% the following year.